openlit/openlit/README.md

 ## Security

-Doku uses key based authentication mechanism to ensure the security of your data.
-Be sure to keep your API keys confidential and manage permissions diligently.
-Refer to our [Security Policy](SECURITY)
+Doku uses key based authentication mechanism to ensure the security of your data and as Doku is self-hosted, The data stays within your environment.

 ## Contributing